 - DO NOT RE-STERILIZE.

 The relevance of the reimbursement codes depends on indications of use and geographic region.
-Please use this hotline to determine what the guidelines are for your area.
-IOP Reimbursement Hotline 1.888.700.9005
+For more information on this free service to our health care clients, please contact Katena customer service:

 Pterygium: Surgical Strategies for Success